 Most of the children spit it out into the trashcan.

 I choked mine down, but it tasted like nail polish remover.
 I never ate brie again.

 And then, I found this recipe in one of my cookbooks from The Pampered Chef, and I was intrigued enough to give it a shot.

 The first time, I made it for a family get-together.
 At least if it was lousy, I could convince my family to eat it and wouldn’t have to feel guilty about throwing food away.

 The result was so delicious that it was gone before dinner even started.
-It’s been often requested every since, and I imagine that I’ll be making it for Christmas dinner this year.
+It’s been often requested every family meal since, and I imagine that I’ll be making it for Christmas dinner this year.